Even though many nonprofits use PayPal, it’s not the best platform for organizations seeking to accept online donations.

 With a clear understanding of why, software providers can offer you more convenient ways to accept donations and other features to simplify the process.
 When a donation form is convenient and fast, donors have fewer opportunities to abandon the process.

-If your nonprofit ever runs into technical problems, you can expect excellent customer service.
+If your nonprofit ever runs into technical problems, you should expect excellent customer service.
 Most online giving providers have a technical support team that is available to answer your questions and resolve any problems.

 Your provider will also have a wealth of learning resources available so you can learn even more.
-For example, your software provider might have downloadable resources on how to create different elements on your donation page.
+For example, your software provider might have downloadable resources on how to create different elements on your donation pages.

-The bottom line: Online giving software can offer your nonprofit the right tools to improve your online donation forms and keep donors happy.
+Online giving software can offer your nonprofit the right tools to improve your online donation forms and keep donors happy.

 PayPal may be the most used online payment platform, but it’s not the only one.
 Alternative online giving software, like @Pay, offers your nonprofit more features.